 St Paul’s Cathedral

 I mean, you can’t go to London and not go to St. Paul’s!
-This is one of my favourite angles to photograph the cathedral – 1 New Change is the address you need!
+This is one of my favourite angles to photograph the cathedral – 1 New Change is the address you need.
+This is seriously one of the prettiest places in London for me.

 I haven’t actually been up the Shard (yet), but even without going up you can still get some great shots of London’s newest landmark, rather than from it.
 Also, writing this article meant that I learned The Shard is the tallest building in the European Union